marie-mcgraw/tcane_rt_viz/README.md

 1. <b>Set up the environment file</b> using `conda`: `conda env create -f environment.yml` (note that creating the environment might take a few minutes; don't panic!
 You only have to do this part once).
 This environment can only be used to run the realtime plotting code–we can’t train the model in this environment.

 2. To <b>activate the environment</b>, run `conda activate tcane_rt`.
 To deactivate, the command is `conda deactivate`.
 The Python environment will need to be activated before running the plotting code.
 It should not affect any Fortran operations.
+You will need to activate the environment for every session where you want to run the visualization code.
+To activate an environment in a shell script, use the command `source activate tcane_rt`.
+You can deactivate the Python environment at the end of the script using `deactivate tcane_rt`.

 3. Make sure your <b>directory structure</b> is correct: You should have a main directory that contains a Python script (`run_TCANE_rt_plotting.py`), a Jupyter notebook (`run_TCANE_rt_plotting.ipynb`), the environment file (`environment.yml`), and two subdirectories, `utils` and `Figures`. `utils` contains all of the functions and subroutines used to make the TCANE visuals.
 A more detailed description of what each script in `utils` contains is at the end of this readme.
 If the `Figures` directory doesn’t exist yet, don’t worry, the plotting code will create it for you.